Studying-Workspace/candlestick-btc-chart/README.md

 ## Usage

-The web application shows a BTC price chart that updates every minute.
+The web application shows a cryptocurrency price chart that updates every minute.
 You can hover over the chart to see the exact price and time.
 You can also zoom in and out the chart by using the mouse wheel or the buttons on the top right corner.